Sophia Foord: Biography

-While living with the Alcott family in Concord, Massachusetts, she met Henry David Thoreau.
+While living with the Alcott family in Concord, she met Henry David Thoreau.
 Despite being 15 years older than him, she fell in love with him.
 She proposed marriage to him, but he declined.
 She had feelings for him for many years, which she would write about in letters to Louisa May Alcott.
 (Note: Louisa May Alcott once worked in the Richardson home.)
+Ralph Waldo Emerson was so impressed with Foord's teaching ability that he hired her to instruct his children.

+Foord was politically active, including attending the first National Women's Rights Convention in Worcester, Massachusetts, in 1850; was involved in the abolition movement in Dedham in the late 1850s; and chaired the town's Ladies Soldiers Aid Society during the Civil War.

 Foord spent the last years of her life in Dedham, living with her sister, Esther.
-She died in 1885 and was buried in Brookdale Cemetery.
+She died in 1885 and was buried in Brookdale Cemetery in Dedham.